quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part14_5.4_Quaternions.md

 :p How can you test if a point lies within an OBB?
 ??x
-To test if a point \(P\) lies within an OBB, first transform the point into the OBB's "aligned" coordinate system using its transformation matrix.
+To test if a point $P$ lies within an OBB, first transform the point into the OBB's "aligned" coordinate system using its transformation matrix.
 Then use the AABB intersection test as described for testing points inside an AABB.

 ```java
 // P: Point in world space